 You are comfortable biking on the road and are interested in building up your community through cycling in Brampton.
 You know some of the safer streets to ride on in your area and want to share them with others who live there too.
-While strong cycling skills and knowing multiple languages is an asset, you are primarily concerned about connecting with people for where they are ‘at’ and supporting them where they want to go.
+While strong cycling skills and knowing multiple languages is an asset, you are primarily concerned about connecting with people and supporting them where they want to go.
 You have felt that sense of freedom that riding a bicycle brings and knows how it helps the environment and promotes health and wellness.
 You want to learn how you can use biking as a tool for building up your community and make friends along the way.

 • Maintain a safe, inclusive, and fun environment during rides